LiamMcLeod/bayes-history/readme.md

 Bayes Test
 ===================
 Don't get excited nothing to see here, really.
+Feel free to remove at any point.

 Bayes Test application in NodeJS for representation of academic confidence

+Very slow, I know.

 [Live Here](http://bayes.herokuapp.com/)

 I've removed all the modules for pushes my end

     npm install

 will address that

+    username: root
+    password: toor

+should get you in.
+After which there's not much else you can do.

+Just a rough.
+Template for working in.

 Development
 ========================================
 TODOS

+    Actual confidence rating part
+    Finish responsiveness
+    ^ when I'm satisfied that scope creep won't mess with that.
-    Compress / Replace images..
-Too slow loading Actual confidence rating part
+    Style media queries properly (only static width devices supported) Compress / Replace images..
+Too slow loading
     Move profiles over to REST API
     Sign Up
     Finish Edit User Data
-    Validation for the above
+    Server-side validation for the above
     A LOT OF OTHER STUFF